Fork Spoon man, Moscow

 This fast food restaurant, the Fork Spoon, is a relatively new addition.
 It sprung up after Russia’s unholy embrace of capitalism, soon after communism fell.

-Through these works of art, the sacrifice of the proletariat was acknowledged and the dignity in their work celebrated.
+Through these works of art, the sacrifice of the every day workers was acknowledged and the dignity in their work celebrated.

 No disrespect to this poor chap, but I can’t ever imagine a heroic mural made of fast food restaurant mascots.